intervalaverage-intro.RmdNote: This package and vignette makes extensive use of

 This will be fixed in future versions of the package.

-Now we simply apply intervalaverage
+Now we simply apply intervalaverage, again allowing for

-20% missingness in no2
+20% missingness in no2 values:

 no2_pre_enrollment <- intervalaverage(